-However, many of my clients have reported issues with falling asleep, staying asleep and waking up too early — symptoms that may be classified as insomnia, given a long enough duration.
-Over the years of helping my clients, I have found that there can be various root causes to sleep issues, but there are a few low hanging fruits that can help about 50 percent of people, as well as some more advanced things, that I have found to help about 80 percent of people with getting better sleep.
+However, many of my clients have reported issues with falling asleep, staying asleep, and waking up too early — symptoms that may be classified as insomnia, given a long enough duration.
+Over the years of helping my clients, I have found that there can be various root causes of sleep issues, but there are a few low-hanging fruits that can help about 50 percent of people, as well as some more advanced things, that I have found to help about 80 percent of people with getting better sleep.

-Furthermore, I had to dig a little deeper for certain clients that left me stumped (I’ll share some insight into some of their root causes), as well as for myself, when I struggled with insomnia while pregnant (this was due to a nutrient deficiency that I’ll discuss in this article), and just recently, due to a hormonal issue.
-Additionally, my husband has struggled with sleep issues (his issue was also nutrition-related, though it involved a different nutrient).
+Furthermore, I had to dig a little deeper for certain clients that left me stumped (I’ll share some insight into some of their root causes), as well as for myself, when I struggled with insomnia while pregnant (this was due to a nutrient deficiency that I’ll discuss in this article), and more recently, due to a hormonal issue.
+Additionally, my husband has struggled with sleep issues (his issue was also nutrient-related, though it involved too much of the same nutrient).

-And then of course, my toddler seems to have taken after daddy instead of mommy in the sleep department.
-He woke up every two hours, all night long, for almost three years.
-(I am so excited to share that he’s finally sleeping from 8pm-7am most nights!)
+And then, of course, my son initially took after daddy instead of mommy in the sleep department.
+During the first few years of life, he woke up every two hours, all night long, for almost three years.
+(I am so excited to share that he’s now sleeping from 8:30 pm to 8 am most nights!)
 I am still deeply triggered by the phrase “sleeping like a baby”… a phrase only uttered by those who have clearly never had children. 😂

 I often see healthcare professionals without children, preaching about the many issues that are caused by sleep deprivation.
 They tell people to “just prioritize sleep.”
 I also see baby trainers who focus on promoting “sleep habits and routines” as be-all-end-all solutions to sleep.
 I will cover the fundamentals of sleep hygiene for completeness’ sake, but if you’ve been doing ALL of the “basic” things and are still not sleeping, this article will hopefully provide you with additional root cause relief.